iter8-tools/iter8/mkdocs/docs/metrics/custom.md

 template: main.html
 ---

-# Defining Iter8 Metrics
+# Defining Custom Metrics

-This document describes how you can create Iter8 metrics and (optionally) supply authentication information that may be required by the metrics provider.
+Custom Iter8 metrics enable you to use data from any database for evaluating app/ML model versions within Iter8 experiments.
+This document describes how you can define custom Iter8 metrics and (optionally) supply authentication information that may be required by the metrics provider.

 Metric providers differ in the following aspects.